Why I Will Never Buy The SPY

 If we were to weight our positions according to the economic footprint (in this instance I only consider total revenue for simplicity sake), our portfolio would be over 80% Amazon and less than 20% Facebook.

-If you look at the Schwab Fundamental U.S. Large Company Index ETF (FNDX) you will see that Amazon gets a fundamental weighting of 0.18% in the portfolio vs. a market-cap weighting of 1.9% in the SPY.
+If you look at the Schwab Fundamental U.S. Large Company ETF (FNDX) you will see that Amazon gets a fundamental weighting of 0.18% in the portfolio vs. a market-cap weighting of 1.9% in the SPY.
 Facebook gets a fundamental weighting of 0.12% vs. a market-cap weighting of 1.8% in the SPY.
-Although the price of Facebook and Amazon shares are sky-high and heavily weighted in the SPY, the economic footprints of these companies are much smaller than the market-cap suggests.
+Although the prices of Facebook and Amazon shares are sky-high and heavily weighted in the SPY, the economic footprints of these companies are much smaller than the market-cap suggests.

 You can read more on how this works in the paper Fundamental Indexation (2003 Arnott, Hsu and Moore).